 In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments."
 The standard provides guidance on how certain cash receipts and payments are presented and classified in the statement of cash flows.
 For public entities, ASU 2016-15 is effective for fiscal years beginning after December 15, 2017, and interim periods within those annual periods, and requires a retrospective approach.
 Early adoption is permitted, including adoption in an interim period.
-We are currently evaluating the timing of this new standard's adoption and the effect that adopting it will have on our financial statements and related disclosures.
+We have adopted this standard effective January 1, 2018 and do not expect the adoption of this standard to have a material impact on our consolidated financial statements.

 In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash."
 The standard requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 The new guidance is effective for interim and annual periods beginning after December 15, 2017 and early adoption is permitted.
-The amendment should be adopted retrospectively.
-We are currently evaluating the timing of this new standard's adoption and the effect that adopting it will have on our financial statements and related disclosures.
+The amendment will be adopted retrospectively.
+We have adopted this standard effective January 1, 2018 and although it will change the historical presentation on the consolidated statements of cash flows, it will not have any other material impact on our consolidated financial statements.